RedHeadphone/python-cp-setup/README.md

 There are two ways to debug it:

 1. VS Code Debugger: Provides more control over debugging, allowing you to set breakpoints and step through code.
+Uses `debug/input.txt` and `debug/output.txt` for input and output respectively.
 2. Debug Function: Prints debug information to `stderr` if `DEBUG_ENABLED` is set.

 ### addon.py